 Assets and liabilities of the estate

-To help us plan and make accurate records for our auditors please send us a list of the assets and liabilities of the estate.
+To help us plan and maintain accurate records for our auditors please send us a list of the assets and liabilities of the estate.
 If it’s easier, this can just be a copy of the HMRC IHT205 or 400 forms you have probably used as part of the probate application.

 Property valuations of the estate (if applicable)